hazardland/db.php/manual.md

 Copy to dll file contained in archive file to php extensions directory, by default it is php/ext and add line extension=php_apc.dll

-#### For Linux
-Show the world you are true linux power user, compile APCu by yourself.
+**For Linux:** show the world you are true linux power user, compile APCu by yourself.

 #### php notices